 A sample of students in grades six and nine also participate in external testing, but these tests are used for monitoring the effectiveness of the overall education system and do not analyze the performance of individual students, teachers, or schools.
 Finland also participates in international assessments like PISA.
 At the end of basic education (lower secondary school), Finnish students must decide whether to continue in an academic track (possibly leading to university) or to pursue vocational education.
 Students are admitted to academic upper secondary schools based solely on their seventh and eighth grade GPA, and admissions can be quite competitive in urban areas where there are many choices of schools.
 Vocational upper secondary schools are generally less competitive but often have specific pre-requisites for admission.

 At the end of upper secondary school, all students who want to apply to research universities take the Matriculation Exam.
 This examination measures a student’s competency in five subjects: two are compulsory (mother language and literature) and three are chosen from mathematics, foreign language, science and humanities subjects.
 The languages and mathematics tests have two levels, basic and advanced.
-Students can take either level on a given test but are required to take at least one advanced level test among the four subjects.
+Students can take either level on a given test but are required to take at least one advanced level test among the five subjects.
 In addition, the test subjects are weighted, so that students who pass exams in priority subjects (such as advanced mathematics) receive many more points toward university admission.
 For this reason, almost all university-bound students take the same subjects.

 The national language tests include a skills section that measures the student’s ability to read, comprehend, analyze, and make inferences about passages of text, as well as an essay.
 For the essay, students choose one topic out of 12 and write a four-to-five-page response.
 The foreign language test includes multiple-choice and open-response questions, as well as translations and short essays.
 On the mathematics test, students answer 10 of 13 multi-step problems and show their work.
 The other tests vary by subject but include multiple-choice and essay questions as well as drawing assignments and data analyses.
 All of the tests have been administered online since 2019.
 Teachers can access them through a password-protected online portal.